This article will be updated regularly.

 These tests are done by public health labs as well as major commercial labs that can conduct large-scale testing.

-Saliva can also be used to test for coronavirus, though only one test thus far — from Rutgers University — has received an FDA emergency approval.
+Saliva can also be used to test for coronavirus, though only one test thus far — from Rutgers University — has received an FDA emergency authorization.

 A different kind of test determines whether someone has previously been infected with the coronavirus.
 Called serological tests, these look for blood antibodies — proteins produced by the immune system’s response to the virus.